richardrodgers/mds/admin/README.md

 <http://demo.dspace.org/jspui/bitstream/10673/51471/6/saf.zip>

-So if you want to quickly fire up an mds instance with a little data (2 items in one collection), just use this set.
+So if you want to quickly fire up an mds instance with a little data (2 items in one collection), just use this URL.